MatusOllah/gotau/README.md

 ## ⚠️ Known Limitations

 * No built-in resampler yet, users have to use an external one for now (I recommend [straycat-rs](https://github.com/UtaUtaUtau/straycat-rs))
-* No built-in concatenator yet, users have to use an external one for now
-* Only supports CV and VCV voicebanks
+* Only supports CV and VCV voicebanks for now

 ## 🐹 Why Go?